kosl/ihipp-examples/docs/week5.md

 int j = blockDim.y * blockIdx.y + threadIdx.y;
 ```

+Can you also define global thread indices for a 3D kernel?

-These indices are defined in a kernel as internal variables and can be used for thread related computing.
+These indices are defined as internal variables in a kernel and can be used for thread related computing.
 We have already seen such an index in the Hello World CUDA example where the index was defined to just identify blocks:

 ```
 int idx = blockIdx.x;